Cynthetic13/Pot-Generator/README.md

 - [ ] Circle Bottom

 ## The future
-As this is a proof of concept with the language I'm most familiar with, I plan on porting this to Javascript using Three.js to allow imbedding into a website
+This is only a proof of concept in C++, i will either port this to Javascript using Three.js, or compile it to WebAssembly as a library for Javascript/Node.js

 # Building
 ## Linux